What Is Life Coaching?

 - Condition 3.
 You like and respect your coach.

 - Condition 4.
-Your life coach has extensive experience in coaching people like you to success in your goals.
+Your life coach has extensive experience in coaching people like you to succeed in your goals.

 - Condition 5.
 Your coach practices true life coaching only.